jerramcl/portfolio/README.md

 I’m especially motivated by work that combines data, policy, and social impact!
 I’m excited to contribute to projects that help communities and public institutions navigate complex challenges with clarity and care.

 ### Analytical Skills
-Through rigorous graduate coursework at UC Berkeley, data-related interships and projects, I’ve developed advanced programming and analytical capabilities at the intersection of data science and social impact.
+Through rigorous graduate coursework at UC Berkeley, data-related internships and projects, I’ve developed advanced programming and analytical capabilities at the intersection of data science and social impact.
 My work spans the full data lifecycle; from engineering robust computing environments to interpreting statistical models for real-world decision-making.

 **Computing and Machine Learning:**
 - Proficient in Python using pandas, NumPy, matplotlib, scikit-learn, PyTorch, and spaCy for scientific computing and applied machine learning.